0xn3va/application-security-handbook/INTRODUCTION.md

 Required requirements represent a necessary minimum that must be taken into account during implementation.
 Advanced requirements include best practices, the implementation of which is desirable when possible.

+{% hint style="info" %}
-> Please note that some requirements may have a negative impact on business processes or may not be applicable to an application.
+Please note that some requirements may have a negative impact on business processes or may not be applicable to an application.
 In this case, adapt them taking into account local conditions.
+{% endhint %}

 ## Why does it exist?